Farindra968/Bubble-Loader-Animation/README.md

 # Bubble-Loader-Animation
-The Bubble Loader Animation is a simple yet visually appealing loading indicator designed using HTML and CSS.
+The <strong>Bubble Loader Animation</strong> is a simple yet visually appealing loading indicator designed using HTML and CSS.
 It consists of six circular elements, or "bubbles," that animate in a rhythmic, pulsating manner to create a dynamic loader effect.
 These bubbles alternate between expanding and contracting sizes, creating a lively and fluid motion that can be used as a loading icon for websites or web applications.

 Key Features:
 HTML Structure: